NeoHuy/console-app/README.md

 ## Build Environment

-You need to have docker and docker-compose command installed in your local environment to build a new phar file.
+You need to have docker and docker-compose command installed in your local environment to build a new phar file.<br/>

 Put up the server dependencies
 ```